firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_three.md

+## Execution Model and Web Browser Features in JavaScript

+- The text discusses the limitations of single-threaded execution in JavaScript, where each line must finish before moving on.
+- Tasks that involve communication with servers, such as retrieving tweets from Twitter, can cause delays in code execution.
+- JavaScript lacks the ability to wait for tasks to complete before moving on to other code.
+- The text introduces the concept of using web browser features, such as timers and network requests, in JavaScript code.
+- Examples are given, such as using setTimeout to delay function execution and making network requests to retrieve data.
+- The order of execution and the interaction between JavaScript and web browser features are explained.
+- The need for strict rules to govern the behavior of JavaScript when interacting with web browser features is emphasized.
+- The concept of blocking code execution using tasks like for loops is introduced.

+Please note that the title can be modified according to your preferences.

 In this code explanation, the focus is on understanding how JavaScript interacts with the web browser features.
 The code example uses the `setTimeout` function, which is a web browser feature labeled in JavaScript.
 It sets up a timer that will trigger the execution of a function after a specified delay.

 Here's a summary of the code execution: